Skip to content

 [FT-SDK]FTSdk com.ft D initTraceWithConfig complete

-// SDK OkHttpClient.Builder.build() call log
+//SDK OkHttpClient.Builder.build() call log

-// (must be called after SDK initialization)
+// (Must be called after SDK initialization)

 [FT-SDK]AutoTrack com.ft D trackOkHttpBuilder

-Data Processed Twice Using Interceptor or EventListener
+Using Interceptor or EventListener That Processes Data Twice

 • ft-sdk < 1.4.1